Representation Entanglement for Generation: Training Diffusion Transformers Is Much Easier Than You Think

 \textbf{Generative models as representation learners.} Extensive research has established that intermediate features in diffusion models inherently encode rich semantic representations~\cite{repa,repa-e}, with demonstrated discriminative capabilities across diverse vision tasks including semantic segmentation~\cite{Segmentation1,Segmentation2,Segmentation3}, depth estimation~\cite{depth1}, and controllable image editing~\cite{edit1,edit2,edit3}.
 Recent advancements have further developed knowledge transfer paradigms from diffusion models to efficient networks through techniques like RepFusion's dynamic timestep optimization~\cite{repdiff} and DreamTeacher's cross-model feature distillation~\cite{dreamteacher}.
 Notably, DDAE~\cite{prof} confirms that improved diffusion models yield higher-quality representations, establishing a direct correlation between generation capability and representation learning performance.
 Building upon these insights, we propose to systematically integrate discriminative representations into the generative forward process, enabling persistent discriminative guidance throughout denoising inference.

 \textbf{Generative models with external representations.} Prior research~\cite{extra1,extra2,vavae} has explored augmenting diffusion models through auxiliary components.
 For example, RCG~\cite{rcg} employs a secondary diffusion model to generate the class token for adaLN-condition~\cite{adaln} in unconditional generation.
 In contrast, our approach eliminates the need for additional models by leveraging a single class token as part of the input to provide discriminative guidance, simultaneously enhancing both discriminative semantic learning and conditional generation performance.
 Recent advancements have incorporated visual representations from foundation models to accelerate diffusion training.
 REPA~\cite{repa} improves semantic representation quality through feature alignment between early diffusion layers and pretrained vision features, while REPA-E~\cite{repa-e} extends this framework by enabling end-to-end VAE tuning.
-However, these methods rely on external alignment mechanisms that remain inactive during denoising inference, fundamentally limiting their capacity to fully exploit discriminative representations.
+However, these methods rely on external alignment mechanisms that do not take the discriminative representations as the input and denoising, which are unable to produce discriminative representations during inference to guide the generation process.
 Our proposed REG framework structurally integrates spatial visual representations with semantic class embeddings derived from foundation models.
 This architectural design enables the denoising phase to concurrently refine localized pattern restoration and holistic conceptual representation, thereby establishing context-aware semantic steering that persists throughout the entire generative process.